vLeov/php-chess/docs/variant-classical-board.md

 #### `public function isMate(): bool`

-Check out whether the current player is checkmated.
+Finds out if the player whose turn is to move is checkmated.

 ```php
 $isMate = $board->isMate();